opt-out-tools/model-online-misogyny/README.md

     ├── opt_out_logo.png        <- Logo used in the README of this repository.
     ├── requirements.txt        <- Requirements file for reproducing the analysis environment.
     └── setup.py                <- Installation file for the source code.

-## Purpose of the repository

-There are three purposes of this repo:

-- Researching online misogyny
-- Building a production model for the browser extension based on our research
-- Developing a toolkit for identifying online misogyny (long-term)

 ## Software requirements